sydweisberg/3d-convex-hull/README.md

 4. In the second terminal run `python -m http.server 8000`
 5. Open the server on http://localhost:8000/

-# 3D Convex Hull Visualization
-This implementation of 3D convex hull visualization is Sydney and Molly's final project for CSC 372: Applied Algorithms in Spring 2026.

 ## Project Description
 The goal of this project is to implement a 3D convex Hull algorithm, develop a detection algorithm to see if two objects collide based on their convex hulls, and create a front-end visualizer.
 ### 3D Convex Hull